How to request tissue

 - Clarified tissue sample – samples created using the FASTClear® protocol (2x2x1cm or smaller)

 Frozen and FFPE sections with section thickness over 10μm are available on request.

 All cases are accompanied by a set of images, clinical summary and a full neuropathology report.
 A clinicopathological report is provided with samples whilst images are provided upon request.

 Send a report or publication

-Please use this form to send us your report and information on any publications resulting from the use of tissue:
+Please use the link below to download the form to send us your report and information on any publications resulting from the use of tissue.